ahundt/deep-learning-jhu-cs-482-682/README.md

 9. Add a Dropout layer immediately after the Batch Normalization from the previous question.

-10. Move the Batch Normalizaton just below the Dropout from the previous question.
+10. Move the Batch Normalizaton layer just below the Dropout layer from the previous question.
     - Compare 9 with 10 and explain what happened.
     - You may want to do a quick search of the current literature for this one.